GUEST POST: UDL and Self-Regulation During Distance LearningOctober 21, 2020

 No one has all the answers right now, but today’s guest post offers some insights to help you navigate this year.
-It’s all about universal design for learning (UDL) and its key role in distance learning, and it’s written by acclaimed UDL expert Loui Lord Nelson, author of the trusted guidebook Design and Deliver (new edition coming this winter!) and host of the podcasts UDL in 15 Minutes and UDL Research in 15 Minutes (you can access both podcasts here).
+It’s all about universal design for learning (UDL) and its key role in distance learning, and it’s written by acclaimed UDL expert Loui Lord Nelson, author of the trusted guidebook Design and Deliver and host of the podcasts UDL in 15 Minutes and UDL Research in 15 Minutes (you can access both podcasts here).
 Read on for Loui’s insights on UDL and self-regulation during remote learning, and check out her podcasts for much more practical guidance from educators.

 Distance learning is its own environment.
 What does that mean?
 When we are teaching in a classroom, that is our environment.
 We have desks, chairs, rugs, bookshelves, bins, whiteboards, pens, pencils, paper, but we also have emotions, relationships, and interactions.
 All of this is part of that environment.
 Distance learning is a different type of environment.
 Instead of designing the seating (e.g., traditional or flexible), we are offering suggestions on how to create a learning space.
 Instead of pens, pencils, and paper, students are using devices to create and submit their work.
 What we still have, though, are emotions, relationships, and interactions—and those are key to making distance learning work.